toggle menu

 Dee Keane

-Dee works as Project Lead for CCE for various international programmes and is an experienced trainer in CCE methodology, developing content for training and professional development programmes for teachers, quality assurance of creative learning programmes, mentoring of programme managers and staff in a range of international contexts as well as being the initial point of contact for many international enquiries and responsible for scheduling and logistics of the Director.
+Dee works as Project Lead for CCE for various international programmes and is an experienced trainer in CCE methodology.
+Dee plays an important role in developing content for training and professional development programmes for teachers, quality assurance of creative learning programmes, mentoring of programme managers and staff in a range of international contexts.

 Claire Quinn

-After her degree in Biological Sciences and Master Degree in Environmental and Ecological Sciences, Claire worked for over 25 years as a teacher and lecturer at both universities and FE Colleges in the Midlands and North East of England.
-She taught mostly students over 18 years of age preparing the students for in health & science based degrees.
-She also taught GCSE and A level in subjects as diverse as human biology, physics and health promotion.
+After her degree in Biological Sciences and then a Master of Science Degree in Environmental and Ecological Sciences, Claire worked for over 25 years as a teacher, demonstrator & lecturer at both universities (HE) and Further Education (FE) Colleges in the Midlands and North East of England.

 Paul Collard